 “When I started talking with coaches and stuff, I thought they had great experience, great leadership,” Tellier said.
 “My goal is obviously to get an NHL contract at the end of the season.
 And personally, I think after this year getting a bigger role on this team, I think I can make the jump to the pro level.”

 “Once the season was done, I spoke a little bit to my agent about the decision to maybe move on past Colgate, and I told him I wanted to focus on a Beanpot school,” McGuire said.
-“And when I entered the portal, Northeastern called me pretty quick and we got in touch.”
+“So when I entered the portal, Northeastern called me pretty quick and we got in touch.”

-McGuire, a two-way center and one of the nation’s top faceoff takers, was a natural fit to take over the center role held by last year’s team captain Justin Hryckowian after he departed for the Dallas Stars.
-But beyond filling a simple roster need, the external connections also added up for McGuire.
+Beyond filling a clear roster need, the external connections also added up for McGuire.
 Keefe had a ringing endorsement from McGuire’s father, longtime NHL broadcaster and executive Pierre McGuire.
 He also skated over the previous summer with Owen Keefe, Jerry’s son and a Northeastern commit.

 “My dad told me that Coach Keefe, you really can trust him.
 He said he’s one of the best coaches he knows in college hockey,” McGuire said.
 “And so knowing that, and then seeing the development they’ve had with guys like Devon Levi and others, I just knew this was a place who cares about developing their players and also wins.”